Modo Casino ‘Will Continue To Operate’ In California After Jan. 1 With Gold Coins Only

 Some sweepstakes casinos, however, like VGW’s Chumba Casino, LuckyLand Slots, and Global Poker, still keep their Gold Coin gameplay operational in states on their excluded list.
 It’s a way to continue generating revenue in more states while still abiding by state laws and cease-and-desist orders that take issue with the Sweeps Coins that can be redeemed for actual money.

-ClubWPT Gold made a recent strategic decision that offers perhaps a different path.
+ClubWPT Gold made a recent strategic decision that represents a different tactic.

 The sweepstakes poker site eliminated its dual-currency, Gold Coins and Sweeps Coins gaming model.
 Now, there is just one single currency — Chips — which can be used for both ring games and tournaments, don’t need to be purchased, and can be redeemed for real cash.